 Join us in the most passionate dance on the planet!

-The universal Argentine Tango has been growing constantly all over the world and Malta has been no exception.
+Argentine Tango has been growing constantly all over the world and Malta has been no exception.
 In 2009 Argentine tango was declared as part of the world's "intangible cultural heritage" by UNESCO.
 Tango is fervently danced from the youngest to the oldest.
 It can be danced anywhere.

 When you dance Argentine Tango, you are set apart.
 It's fun, elegant, spontaneous and passionate.
 It's an art that embodies two persons dancing like no other dance.